What is an AIA® G-702 & G-703? How Do I complete one?

-The AIA filling system is a standardized method of construction percentage of completion contract billing (IE: Progress Billing) developed by the American Institute of Architects (AIA) in 1992.
+The AIA® billing system is a standardized method of construction percentage of completion contract billing (IE: Progress Billing) developed by the American Institute of Architects (AIA) in roughly 1953.

-The AIA billing system was developed to provide a standardized method of submitting job related paperwork to send to architects and others by a contractor in order for the contractor to be paid for work performed on a construction project.
+It was was developed to provide a standardized method of submitting billings to send to architects and others by a contractor in order to be paid for work performed on construction projects.

-These forms serve as both the contractors application for current payment due and the architect's certification that payment is due to the contractor.
-Its' use can expedite payment and reduce the possibility of errors.
+These forms serve as both the contractors application for current payment due and the architect's certification that payment is indeed due to the contractor.
+It's use can expedite payment and reduce the possibility of errors.

-Most anyone will tell you that completing the AIA G-702 and G-703 forms by hand is frustrating and difficult.
+Most anyone will tell you that completing the AIA® G702 and G703 forms by hand is frustrating and and down-right difficult.
 To fill out one correctly, you pretty much have to:

 - forget about any basic accounting principals you've ever learned

 - ignore change orders that have been submitted or approved, but not processed or approved yet